Runko: Modern multiphysics toolbox for plasma simulations: Abstract

 \section{Abstract}

 { \runko\ is a new open-source plasma simulation framework implemented in \cpp\ and \python.
 It is designed to function as an easy-to-extend general toolbox for simulating astrophysical plasmas with different theoretical and numerical models.
-Computationally intensive low-level ``kernels'' are written in modern \cppv{14} taking advantage of polymorphic classes, multiple inheritance, and template metaprogramming.
-High-level functionality is operated with \python3 scripts.
-This hybrid program design ensures fast code and ease of use.
-The framework has a modular object-oriented design that allow the user to easily add new numerical algorithms to the system.
+Computationally intensive low-level kernels are written in modern \cpp\ taking advantage of polymorphic classes, multiple inheritance, and template metaprogramming.
+High-level functionality is operated with \python\ scripts.
+The hybrid program design ensures good code performance together with ease of use.
+The framework has a modular object-oriented design that allows the user to easily add new numerical algorithms to the system.
 The code can be run on various computing platforms ranging from laptops (shared-memory systems) to massively parallel supercomputer architectures (distributed-memory systems).
-The framework also supports heterogeneous multi-physics simulations in which different physical solvers can be combined and run simultaneously.
-Here we report on the first results from the framework's relativistic particle-in-cell (PIC) module.
-Using the PIC module, we simulate decaying relativistic kinetic turbulence in suddenly stirred magnetically-dominated pair plasma.
-We show that the resulting particle distribution can be separated into a thermal part that forms the turbulent cascade and into a separate decoupled non-thermal particle population that acts as an energy sink for the system. }
+The framework supports heterogeneous multiphysics simulations in which different physical solvers can be combined and run simultaneously.
+Here we showcase the framework's relativistic particle-in-cell (PIC) module by presenting (\textit{i}) 1D simulations of relativistic Weibel instability, (\textit{ii}) 2D simulations of relativistic kinetic turbulence in a suddenly stirred magnetically-dominated pair plasma, and (\textit{iii}) 3D simulations of collisionless shocks in an unmagnetized medium. }

 \keywords{ Plasmas -- Turbulence -- Methods: numerical }